pulcy/vault-monkey/README.md

 Note that vault-monkey will shuffle the keys, so if your vault has 5 unseal keys with a threshold of 3 if may ask for key3, key1, key5.

+## Kubernetes

+Vault-monkey supports running inside a Kubernetes cluster and can extract secrets into Kubernetes secrets.

+### Machine ID detection

+When using vault-monkey in Kubernetes, vault-monkey will automatically detect the ID of the machine it is running on.
+For that process it needs a name of the current pod or its IP address in case of pods that have `hostNetwork` set to `true`.

+`--kubernetes-pod-name=<podname>`
+Specifies the name of the current pod.

+`--kubernetes-pod-ip=<ip>`
+Specifies the IP address of the current pod.

+### Cluster ID detection

+Then vault-monkey needs a cluster ID.
+It will fetch this cluster ID from a Kubernetes secret.

+`--kubernetes-cluster-info-secret-name=<secretname>`
+Specifies the name of the Kubernetes secret that holds the cluster ID.

+`--kubernetes-cluster-id-secret-key=<key>`
+Specifies the key inside the Kubernetes secret that holds the cluster ID.

+### Extracting secrets into Kubernetes secrets.

+To extract a secret from Vault into a Kubernetes secret, use `vault-monkey extract env` with these additional arguments:

+`--kubernetes-secret-name=<secretname>`
+This specifies the name of the Kubernetes secret that will be updated.

+`--kubernetes-secret-key=<key>`
+This specifies the key inside the Kubernetes secret that will be updated.

 ## Authentication Scheme

 Vault-monkey is designed to function in an environment with lots of servers, running lots of different